nodejs/next-10/VALUES_AND_PRIORITIZAION.md

 ## Value descriptions

 ### Developer Experience
+We value ensuring that developers are productive and enjoy developing with Node.js.
+Some key elements of this include:
-  - Approachability (both technical and community)
+  - Approach-ability (both technical and community)
   - Great Documentation
+  - Bundling API/components which reduce the friction of using them, even though they could be external
+  - Enabling/supporting external packages to ensure overall developer experience

 ### Stability
   - Backwards compatibility